Pokémon Omega Ruby and Alpha Sapphire

 Omega Ruby and Alpha Sapphire received generally positive reviews from critics.
-As of 30 September 2022, the games have sold 14.53 million copies worldwide.
+As of 30 September 2024, a combined total of 14.63 million copies have been sold worldwide, ranking them as the fourth-best-selling Nintendo 3DS titles of all time.

 Gameplay

 Though Pokémon Omega Ruby and Alpha Sapphire are remakes of games from the third generation, they retain changes made in later generations, such as the type split from the fourth generation and unlimited TM usage and triple battles from the fifth generation.
-They also retain most of the features of Pokémon X and Y, such as Mega Evolution, Pokémon Amie, and Super Training.
+They also retain gameplay features introduced in Pokémon X and Y, such as Mega Evolution, Pokémon Amie, Super Training and the Player Search System.
+The games introduced a unique mechanic for Kyogre and Groudon dubbed "Primal Reversion", akin to the broader Mega Evolution feature.
+The games also let players ride Latios or Latias to "soar" above Hoenn to travel, with some in-game areas being exclusively accessible through this feature.

-The games introduced new features including Primal Reversion for Groudon and Kyogre, as well as using Latios or Latias to fly around Hoenn.
-When flying around on Latios or Latias, players may encounter "mirage spots".
-These spots feature Pokémon not otherwise available in the Hoenn region, as well as numerous legendary Pokémon from previous generations.